logicuniverse/manifesto/README.md

 - **Stateful LU (+X, +Y):** A persistent temporal existence that evolves across time, actively subscribing to external push signals.
 - **Composable LU (+X, -Y):** A proactive spatial scaffold that reacts to push signals to trigger its mapping logic and coordinate nested LUI data without temporal persistence.

 ## IV.
-The Unified Field: Paradigms as Projections
+The Unified Field: From Projections to Topology

 The fundamental crisis of computer science is a **dimensional collapse**.
 Because traditional programming is confined to a one-dimensional instruction stream (The Turing Tape), it is forced to collapse the three-dimensional logic topology into a series of distorted, lower-dimensional vectors.